-Template.
+- i) The emission stream types in the MP Template are configured based on the process types, rather than the type of gas used and the use of abatement.
+An emission stream must be created for each fluorinated compound (or other non-fluorinated GHG used) for each applicable process. - a.
+After defining the emission stream in Tab C. Site Details, the type of gas used should be selected in Tab E. Calc Apch Emission Streams.
+Taking into account local industry practices, non-fluorinated GHGs such as CO2, CH4 and N2O are built into the MP Template.
 The formula still applies but there are no default conversion factors for the use of these non-fluorinated GHGs.
-Site-default conversion factors would have to be used.
+Site-default conversion factors would have to be used. - b.

-- b.
 In the MP Template, there is no default conversion factor for the 'fraction of gas used with abatement'.
-The facility should provide a site-specific conversion factor. - ii) The M&R requirements adopt Tier 2a default emission factors (under IPCC) as the Tier 1 default emission factors (under M&R). - a.
-The facility has the discretion to apply Tier 2b default emission factors, for example if there is facility-specific data on the proportion of gas used in the various processes.
-This can be done by selecting 'site-default' option under the 'data source' field for the relevant conversion factors. - iii) For both Tiers 2a and 2b methods, the 2006 IPCC Guidelines does not provide the default values for $D{b,g}$, fraction of by-product that is destroyed by the emission control technology.39 The GHG M&R requirements assume that the default conversion factor for $D{b,g}$ is zero.
+The facility should provide a site-specific conversion factor. - ii) The M&R requirements adopt Tier 2 default emission factors (under IPCC) as the Tier 1 default emission factors (under M&R). - a.
+The facility has the discretion to apply 2006 IPCC Guidelines or 2019 Refinement to IPCC Guidelines, then apply Tiers 2a, 2b, 2c emission factors by selecting the "default" option, or apply emission factors from other sources such as US EPA or site-specific emission factors by selecting 'site-default' option under the 'data source' field for the relevant conversion factors.
+The facility shall not pick and choose the Guidelines or tier for different emission streams. - iii) For both Tiers 2a and 2b methods, the 2006 IPCC Guidelines does not provide the default values for $D{b,g}$, fraction of by-product that is destroyed by the emission control technology.
+The GHG M&R requirements assume that the default conversion factor for $D{b,g}$ is zero.
 Hence, the GHG M&R requirements refer to the formula for by-product emissions: